bcgsc/tigmint/README.md

 tigmint-cut -p8 -o draft.cutlength.tigmint.fa draft.fa draft.reads.cutlength.molecule.bed
 ```

-- `minimap2 -y` is used to copy the BX tag from the cut long reads to the SAM tags.
 - `minimap2 map-ont` is used to align long reads from the Oxford Nanopore Technologies (ONT) platform, which is the default input for Tigmint.
 To use PacBio long reads specify the parameter `longmap=pb`

 Alternatively, you can run the Tigmint pipeline for long reads using the Makefile driver script `tigmint-make`.
 To run Tigmint on the draft assembly `myassembly.fa` with the reads `reads.fq.gz` or `reads.fa.gz`: